 “It’s not for certain yet, but if things keep on going the way they’re going…” Jason trailed off.

-“I can remember when he was was just a toddler,” Randy reminisced.
+“I can remember when he was was just crawling around,” Randy said.

-“Yeah, he got tricked,” Randy concluded.
+“Yeah, that’s how they get ya,” Randy concluded.
 “Hope he’s going to be all right.”

 “I’m thinking he will be.”
-Jason said.
+Jason assured.
 “I don’t think this thing will drag on for too long.
 I’m sure they learned from all the mistakes in the last war.”

-“We’ll see,” Randy said suspiciously.
+“We’ll see,” Randy said skeptically.
 “I wonder if my dad knows I’m here.”

 “Doesn’t your mom or your sister know where to find him?”